 OFA LEVEL 1

-The WorkSafeBC Occupational First Aid Level One course is an 8 hour program, including coffee and lunch breaks.
+The WorkSafeBC Occupational First Aid Level One course is an 8-hour program, including coffee and lunch breaks.
 In order to be successful, candidates must demonstrate practical skill competency and achieve 70% on a multiple choice exam.
-On successful completion of the course, participants receive a 2-year certification.
+Upon successful completion of the course, participants receive a 2-year certification.

 The course curriculum includes: Basic Life Support (CPR-A), Small Wound Management, Critical airway, breathing and circulation interventions with C-spine management.

-Here is what you will learn about in the Occupational First Aid Level 1 course:
+Here is what you will learn in the Occupational First Aid Level 1 course:

 - Broken bones